 As one of the premium identity protection companies, LifeLock offers several package options, $1 million recovery insurance, full ID recovery services and regular status updates.
 It also is one of the only companies to monitor black market websites as well.
 You can learn more about Lifelock here.

-Customers receive quarterly credit reporting updates that include their credit score, history and changes from all three credit reporting agencies.
-The also provide instant notification if your social security number was used for any purpose.
+Customers who choose the Total Protection plan receive quarterly credit reporting updates that include their credit scores, history, and changes based on data from all three credit reporting agencies.
+They also provide prompt notifications if they detect certain information.
 You can learn more about Identity Guard here.

 With more than 35 years of experience, IdentityForce offers comprehensive protection services for both adults and children.
 They provide a $1 million identity theft insurance policy, and their Identity Health Score helps you evaluate your online risk.
 You can learn more about IdentityForce here.